videlais/Unofficial-Ink-Cookbook/Chapter3/index.md

 ## Common Terms

-Every programming language has its own terms for its elements.
-Ink is no different and explains how to write and understand code in relationship to a project through the following terms:
+Every language has its own terms for its elements.
+Ink is no different, and explains how to write and understand code in relationship to a project through the following terms:

 - *Choice:* Some text a user interacts with in order to progress the story
 - *Weave:* Collection of branching choices